Lavanya-D19/E-commerce-book-master/README.md

 * now open this link in your browser http://127.0.0.1:8000/

-You will see a rocket there and a message saying, 'The install worked successfully!
-Congratulations!'

-if yes, we didn't make any mistakes.
-Good !

 * Now go to admin page by using this link http://127.0.0.1:8000/admin/